pkarsy/NonVolatile/README.md

 - Do not change the eepromVar locations by direct EEPROM manipulations.
 - If you feel a eepromVar looks like a normal variable more than it should, you can prefix it with something meaningful like **nv_elevation** (nv = non volatile)
-- large arrays are RAM hungry. sizeof(arr) gives the RAM it uses.
+- Large arrays are RAM hungry. sizeof(arr) gives the RAM it uses.

 ### Guard variabe